+If you are a new parent, you may be wondering about bonding with your infant.
 Bonding is the experience of connecting with another person.
 Parent-infant bonding or attachment is the unique connection that mothers and fathers have with their babies.
 It evolves when a parent provides love, safety, comfort, and food to their baby over a period of time.
 Bonding and close attachment spark the release of hormones like oxytocin and dopamine, which are also known as the “happy chemicals.”
 They are responsible for helping parents and infants experience greater closeness with one another.

 Many psychologists, including John Bowlby and Mary Ainsworth, have extensively studied the process of attachment.
 Ainsworth carried out a famous study called the Strange Situation, during which she studied the attachment styles of infants around 12 months old and their mothers.
 She observed how the infants responded to the mother when she left the infant alone a the room and then later returned.
 Ainsworth noted the following attachment styles:

 - Securely attached babies used their mothers as a safe base to explore their world.
 She found that parents of securely attached babies are attuned to their needs and respond when their babies are in distress.
 When these babies are upset, they are usually easily calmed by their parents.

 - Insecure avoidant babies tend to be overly independent when their parents are present and reject the support of their parents while in distress.

 - Insecure ambivalent babies tend to show conflicting feelings toward their parents.
 At times they may be clingy or overly dependent and other times rejecting of their parents.